-The Health Information, Counseling, and Advocacy Program (HICAP) helps older Texans and Texans with disabilities by providing information about health care coverage and public benefits.
+The Health Information, Counseling, and Advocacy Program (HICAP) helps older Texans and people with disabilities by providing information about health care coverage and public benefits.

 HICAP is part of a national network of State Health Insurance Assistance Programs (SHIP).
-SHIPs in each state work with the federal Centers for Medicare and Medicaid Services to help Medicare beneficiaries.
+SHIPs in each state work with the federal Centers for Medicare and Medicaid Services (CMS) and the Administration for Community Living (ACL) to help Medicare beneficiaries.
 The Texas HICAP is a partnership of the

 - Texas Department of Insurance (TDI)